Logical reasoning: Fallacies

 Informal fallacies are expressed in natural language.
 Their main fault usually lies not in the form of the argument but has other sources, like its content or context.
 Some informal fallacies, like some instances of false dilemmas and strawman fallacies, even involve correct deductive reasoning on the formal level.
 The content of an argument is the idea that is expressed in it.
 For example, a false dilemma is an informal fallacy that is based on an error in one of the premises.
-The faulty premise oversimplifies reality: it states that things are either one way or another way but ignore many other viable alternatives.
+The faulty premise oversimplifies reality: it states that things are either one way or another way but ignores many other viable alternatives.
 False dilemmas are often used by politicians when they claim that either their proposal is accepted or there will be dire consequences.
 Such claims usually ignore that various alternatives exist to avoid those consequences, i.e. that their proposal is not the only viable solution.

 The strawman fallacy is another informal fallacy.
 Its error happens on the level of the context.
 It consists in misrepresenting the view of an opponent and then refuting this view.
 The refutation itself is often correct but the error lies in the false assumption that the opponent actually defends this view.
 For example, an alcohol lobbyist may respond to the suggestion to ban alcohol advertisements on television by claiming that it is impossible to make people give up drinking alcohol.
 This is a strawman fallacy since the suggestion was merely to ban advertisements and not to stop all alcohol consumption.

 Ambiguous and vague expressions in natural language are often responsible for the faulty reasoning in informal fallacies.
 For example, this is the case for fallacies of ambiguity, like the argument "(1) feathers are light; (2) light is opposed to darkness; (3) therefore feathers are opposed to darkness".
 The error is found in the ambiguous term "light", which has one meaning in the first premise ("not heavy") and a different meaning in the second premise ("visible electromagnetic radiation").